nicoguertler/graph_rl/README.md

-# Graph_RL
+# Graph-RL

-Graph_RL is a hierarchical reinforcement learning (HRL) framework that emphasizes modularity and flexibility.
+Graph-RL is a hierarchical reinforcement learning (HRL) framework that emphasizes modularity and flexibility.
 The user can define a hierarchy by specifying a directed graph where the nodes correspond to what is usually referred to as level or layer in the literature.
 Each node consists of an algorithm (responsible for learning), a subtask (responsible for observation, goal and reward generation) and a policy (generates the output of the node).
 This design allows the user to tailor a hierarchy to a reinforcement learning environment and unlocks the modularity inherent in HRL.

 ![Diagram illustrating graph structure of hierarchy](graph_and_node.png)